 Woo, I'm sold.
 I gotta get me one!

 As far as I can tell walking feet come in 2 (different looking) flavours.
 The 1st flavour is what I use and it is an attachment/mech called 'DUAL FEED' and this is what comes with my Janome machine (some other brand machines have this type of dual feed attachments too, check with the dealer).

 On my machine I have to fit the dual feed foot to the machine and there is also a secondary foot which pulls down from the machine arm (you can see me pulling the secondary foot down in the pic) and it tucks in just under the dual feed foot - it's simple and convenient.

 With secondary foot engaged underneath the dual feed foot.
 The dual feed works a treat and I use for almost all of my sewing.
 I even use it to sew certain type of zips.
-The only times I don't sew with my dual feed is when I want to stitch super-close to objects, such as metal closures (and those are the time when I use a zipper foot.
+The only times I don't sew with my dual feed is when I want to stitch super-close to objects (because the foot is too wide) such as metal closures (and those are the time when I use a zipper foot.

 The other flavour is a separate walking foot which looks like this:

 So if you were wondering if walking feet/dual feed are worth getting your mitts on - I'd say "What, aint'cha got one yet?" :)